 * * * * *

 Aimee Davison, the buyer of Franco’s “Fresh Air”, is a self-described “new media producer.”

 Indeed, this is not her first foray into the world of bizarre and useless business ventures.
-Earlier this year, Davison “sold her soul” on Craigslist for $100.
+In 2011, Davison “sold her soul” on Craigslist for $100.

 Smart, sassy, Davison interviewed the good sport who played Dr. Faustus in this ersatz morality play, shelling out the cash to “buy her soul.”
 In a man-on-the-street style interview with her soul’s purchaser, she raised some interesting metaphysical questions: